HANOVER TWP., Pa. - Lehigh Valley International Airport has it eye on the prize: a $37 million prize!

 He says he also has a few more revenue producing ideas in the works to help LVIA get there.

-- Lehigh Valley Bethlehem moves wayfinding signage forward
+- Lawsuit in Lehigh Valley killing spree moves forward